 Shop 3, 2/14 Bayswater Road, Potts Point

-An absolute locals favourite, Grape Garden is a revived institution that's been in Sydney in a few forms before settling in Potts Point in recent years.
-Expect silky Beijing-style dumplings, chilli-speckled hand-pulled noodles and soups, and glistening roasted duck.
+An absolute locals' favourite, Grape Garden is a revived institution that's popped up around Sydney in a few forms before settling in Potts Point in recent years.

-This Potts Point restaurant is also BYO, and seating spills out onto the street, lending the whole experience a laid-back, communal feel that makes it feel like home from your first visit.
-Call 0416 767 933 to book.
+The Potts Point restaurant is family-owned and run, and we are big on supporting small businesses here at Urban List—you just can't fault their quality.
+It's also BYO, and seating spills out onto the street, lending the whole experience a laid-back, communal feel that makes it feel like home from your first visit.

 Chester White Cured Diner